Master of Public Policy (MPP)

 |Select at least 6 credits (two 3-credit courses, or the equivalent) from available offerings at the 100- and 200-level at Mills or through cross-registration.|

-Electives will be selected to deepen the student's knowledge of either analytic methods or a policy area of concentration and must be approved by the program director or advisor.
+Electives should be selected to deepen the student's knowledge of either analytic methods or a policy area of concentration and must be approved by the program director or advisor.
+Electives may be taken in other departments at Mills, subject to the advisor's approval.
 In addition to taking classes on campus, Mills students can expand their academic experience by cross-registering for courses at institutions such as UC Berkeley.
 Students should be aware that graduate-level courses in a substantive policy area or advanced methods may have prerequisites.
-Electives may also be taken in other departments at Mills, subject to the advisor’s approval.

 For full-time students in the two-year track, the minimum residency is three (3) semesters.
 For full-time accelerated degree program students, the minimum residency is two (2) semesters.
 For part-time students in either track, residency requirements are pro-rated.